edgexfoundry/edgex-go/cmd/security-secretstore-setup/README.md

 ## Debugging Tips

 * The _RevokeRootTokens_ in [`cmd/security-secretstore-setup/res/configuration.toml`](res/configuration.toml) controls whether the root token used to populate Vault is deleted at when edgex-vault-worker is done.
-If you want to debug either security-secretstore-setup or security-secrets-setup, set this to _false_:
+If you want to debug `security-secretstore-setup`, set this to _false_:

     ```toml
     [SecretService]